Family Nurse Practitioner (FNP)

 - Manage and oversee patient care

-The employment outlook for FNPs is favorable, and growth is slated at 31% by 2024, according to the Bureau of Labor Statistics.
-The increasing emphasis on preventive care and the high demand of healthcare services by the aging population make FNPs a sought-after specialty.
+The employment outlook for FNPs is favorable, and growth is slated at 26% by 2028, according to the Bureau of Labor Statistics.
+The increasing emphasis on preventive care and the high demand for healthcare services by the aging population makes FNPs sought-after healthcare providers.
 The salary and potential to develop lifelong relationships with patients make it a rewarding career choice.

 Get more insight into nurse practitioner salaries.